stepro/kdo/README.md

 ## Prerequisites and Installation

-Kdo requires the `kubectl` CLI to communicate with a Kubernetes cluster and the `docker` CLI to perform dynamic image builds, so first make sure you have these installed and available in your PATH.
+Kdo requires the `kubectl` CLI to communicate with a Kubernetes cluster and the `docker` or `buildctl` CLIs to perform dynamic image builds, so first make sure you have these installed and available in your PATH.
 Then, download the latest [release](https://github.com/stepro/kdo/releases) for your platform and add the `kdo` binary to your PATH.

 By default `kdo` utilizes the current `kubectl` context, so point it at the Kubernetes cluster of your choice and you're good to go!